Sun Moon Lake: History

 Under Japanese rule, the island was renamed "Jade Island" (玉島).
 After Chiang Kai-shek's Nationalist Government moved to Taiwan, the island was renamed Kwanghwa Island (Kong-hôa-tó) and in 1978 the local government built a pavilion where annual weddings took place.
 In 1999, the 921 earthquake destroyed the pavilion and sank most of the island.
 In recent years, due to increasing social and political awareness, more deference and recognition are being given to Taiwanese aborigines.
 As a result, after the 921 earthquake, the island was renamed in the Thao language as "Lalu".

-The Moon lake was damed in 1919 by the Tosha Dam at the southern end of the original 'crescent' shape lake.
+The Moon lake was dammed in 1919 by the Tosha Dam at the southern end of the original 'crescent' shape lake.